lintonye/lintonye/react-course-for-designers.md

 ## What should I know before taking this course?
 I assume most designers know about HTML and CSS, and some exposure of JavaScript.
 Hopefully we can use that as a starting point.

 But again, I'm still exploring.
 Perhaps that'd be enough, perhaps not.
 Perhaps I'd consider to add a module teaching basic programming.
-I don't know.
+I don't know yet.
 It'll depend on what you want and my availability.
-So, let me know what you think!
+So let me know what you think!

 ## What will be taught?
 I've got some initial ideas [here](https://trello.com/b/E7lYUXqZ/react-for-designers), but let me know what you think!